What's Safe After Your COVID-19 Vaccine?

 Bumpus suggests looking at each situation individually.
 “With children, relatives and friends, open and honest discussions are necessary, even more than we are used to,” she says.

 “Even if you have been fully vaccinated, when you are deciding about spending time in close proximity with older people and those with health problems, ask questions about vaccination and risk, and invite honest answers.
-Don’t assume that people are safe.”
+Don’t assume that people are safe or that they feel comfortable interacting with others yet.”

-“People who have been fully vaccinated can feel safer when they are out among other people,” says Bumpus, “but we need to stay diligent about wearing face masks and practicing physical distancing.”
+“People who have been fully vaccinated can feel safer when they are out among other people,” says Bumpus, “but we need to stay diligent about protecting those who haven’t yet received their vaccines.”

 The reason?
 The coronavirus vaccines can prevent you from becoming seriously ill with COVID-19.
 But even if you have been vaccinated you might still be able to pick up the coronavirus, harbor it in your body without any symptoms (asymptomatic infection) and pass it to another person.
-Until more is known about how likely a vaccinated person is to spread the coronavirus to others, precautions are essential.
+New data show that the risk of this is low, but it’s not zero.

 In the meantime, wearing your mask and maintaining physical distancing from others when you are in public places protect you from possibly infecting those who have not yet received their vaccines.